rust-unofficial/patterns/patterns/newtype.md

 # Newtype

-What if in some cases we want a type to behave similar to another type but still different?
-What if we want to enforce some behavior at compile time which using only type aliases is not enough?
-For example, have a custom `Display` implementation for `String` for security reasons (password).
+What if in some cases we want a type to behave similar to another type or enforce some behaviour at compile time where using only type aliases would not be enough?

+For example, if you want to create a custom `Display` implementation for `String` due to security considerations (e.g. passwords).

 We could use the newtype pattern to provide type safety and encapsulation.